Current Alerts and Notices (View all)

 Current pest control operations

-Dunedin City Council (DCC) contractors are undertaking a rabbit control operation to protect native biodiversity across the Smaills Beach Reserve.
+Dunedin City Council (DCC) contractors are undertaking a rabbit control operation at Okia Reserve to help protect native biodiversity.

 The control method used is ground-based pindone carrots.

-Warning signs have been placed across the area with detailed information about the toxin.
-All toxin will be deployed off main walking tracks and removed after the operation.
-Please keep dogs on lead across the area and if you suspect poisoning, please seek immediate veterinary assistance.
+Warning signs have been placed at main public entrances with details about the toxin.
+All toxin will be deployed across the Margaret Hazel Slope and off main walking tracks.
+Carcasses and remaining toxin will be removed during and after the operation.

 Signal Hill rodent control programme